podenv/podenv/docs/discussions/dhall-configuration.md

 Dhall enables an efficient configuration schema that can be programmed to reduce podenv runtime complexicity.
-Here is a comparaison between the legacy format and dhall configuration:
+Here is a comparaison between the legacy format and the new dhall configuration:

 ### Legacy format